 Q: I agreed to pay five annual installments to complete my life membership.
 I have missed a payment.
 What should I do?

-A: Payments are due the same month each year, and payment reminders are sent four times.
+A: Payments are due the same month each year, and payment reminders are sent via mail, email, and phone calls.
 After a payment is 30 days late, your membership status goes inactive, and you no longer receive membership benefits.
-You may reactivate your membership by making a payment anytime during in the following six months.
-After six months have passed, your membership will be deleted, and you must purchase a new membership.
+If you were paying at an old rate (rates increased in 2011) and your membership has lapsed, you can pay off your membership at the old rate within one year of your expiration date.
+Otherwise, you will have to begin paying installments at the new rate.

 Q: I started my life membership payments under the old rate.
 I see rates have changed; do I still make the same payment?

-A: Yes—you may continue paying the old rate as long as you don't go 30 days late.
-After 30 days, you will have to come back under the new rate.
-To make an old payment, you need a paper form or you may pay by phone at 334-844-2960.
+A: Yes—you may continue paying the old rate as long as your membership has not lapsed for one year.
+After one year, you will have to make payments under the new rate.
+To make a payment under the old rate, you need a paper form or you may pay by phone at 334-844-2960.

 Q: I'm an annual member, and I want to add my spouse—can I do that?